Best Online Sites to Search for Eco-Friendly Products

 Note: For an active link to each directory or the company's FB page, click on "Source" under the logo.

 To make it easier to find eco friendly companies and products by bringing them into one spot on the web.

 Ecosites is user-friendly and is especially designed for women purchasing for the family.
 It may not be as big as the sites that follow, but it feels comfortable to browse and contains the essential family type products a traditional woman needs––clothes, personal care, bedding, toys.
 This site also opens links in a new window, so you don't lose anything while you're exploring.

 What I like best about Ecosites is that when you click on one of its categories, it opens a choice of eco-stores, which then take you directly to their products on Amazon.com.
-Since I already shop on Amazon a lot (AmazonSmile), I don't have to get used to a new site.
+Since I already shop on Amazon a lot, I don't have to get used to a new site.
 Prices are reasonable and the quality of products is good . . . at least the women's clothing I checked out is good.
-I found a few things right away that I wanted to buy, and I'm normally pretty picky.
+I found a few things right away that I wanted to buy, and I'm pretty picky––one being a poncho sweater that has the neck and lower arms covered (normally cold areas for me).
 I like this directory.

 Our mission is to harness economic power—the strength of consumers, investors, businesses, and the marketplace—to create a socially just and environmentally sustainable society.

 I was first introduced to Green America when they were known as Co-op America in the late 1990s.
 They had already been in existence for a number of years and promoted their goods via mail order catalog.